franrosa/sakura/README.md

 ### Required

 * card
     An element children of the wrapper.
+The standalone-card mixin should be called on this same element when used without a collection.

 ## Row